Mesmero: Fictional character biography

-Mesmero later joins Weapon X, whose director enhances his powers, enabling him to control entire crowds of people at once.
-He later attempts to use his powers to help his dying mother and make her believe that she is healthy, but she sees through the illusions and temporarily causes him to lose confidence in his powers.
+Following several further encounters with the X-Men, Mesmero joins Weapon X. Weapon X director Malcolm Colcord enhances his powers, enabling him to control entire crowds of people at once.
+Mesmero later attempts to use his powers to help his dying mother and make her believe that she is healthy, but she sees through the illusions and temporarily causes him to lose confidence in his powers.
+Upon learning that Mesmero has lost his powers, Colcord has him imprisoned in Neverland.

 Mesmero is among the mutants who lose their powers to the Scarlet Witch in Decimation.
-Devastated and ruined, Mesmero is forced into poverty and reforms.
-Mesmero finally achieves a personal triumph by forming a relationship with a woman who had saved his life, promising to somehow help her in turn.
-She put her trust in him freely and unconditionally, something he had never managed before without his powers.
+Devastated and ruined, Mesmero is forced into poverty.
+Mesmero finally achieves a personal triumph by forming a relationship with a woman who had saved his life, promising to help her in turn.
+She places trust in him freely and unconditionally, something he had never managed before without his powers.
+Mesmero decides to give up evil.